devilworlds/Telegram-Bot-Broadcast/README.md

      sudo apt update && sudo apt install python3
      ```
 3. **To Star the bot:**
-4. run this command in linux or termux
+- Run this command in linux or termux
      ```bash
      python3 main.py
      ```
-     run this command in Windows
+- Run this command in Windows
      ```bash
      python main.py
      ```